noiseprotocol/noise_spec/noise.md

 A Noise protocol begins with a handshake phase where both parties can send **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.
+The handshake payloads can contain data relevant to handshaking, like certificates, or advertisements of new version support.

-A **descriptor** specifies the DH keys and operations that comprise a handshake message.
+A **descriptor** specifies the DH keys and DH operations that comprise a handshake message.

 A **pattern** specifies the sequence of descriptors that comprise a handshake.